-Check out frequently asked questions about holding a Game-a-thon to raise money for young people with cancer.
+Check out frequently asked questions about holding a Game-a-thon.

-- Promote your gaming challenge to your online community, friends and family.
+Raise the hype and promote your fundraiser to your online community, friends and family.

-No, you do not have to do 12 hours.
-This is your challenge and you can adapt it how every you like.
-The most important thing is you stay safe, stay healthy and have fun while you do it.
+This is your challenge and you can adapt it however you like.
+The most important thing is to stay safe, stay healthy and have fun while you do it.

 We encourage you to take as many breaks as you need.
 For more advice check out our tips for an enjoyable and safe challenge.

-No. Please feel free to organise a Game-a-thon in whichever way works for you.
+No you don’t have to!
+Please feel free to organise a gaming fundraiser in whichever way works for you.